ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ca.md

 You can configure additional accounts if you wish, and if you have not already done so via the assistant.

-To do this, click on the Hosted Exchange service concerned in your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then on `Email accounts`{.action}.
+To do this, click on the Hosted Exchange service concerned in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then on `Email accounts`{.action}.
 You will see a table showing all of the accounts currently configured, or about to be configured on your service.

 The accounts that have not yet been configured configuration will appear in the table as “*@configureme.me*”.
 To configure them, click on the pencil icon, then follow the steps.

 > [!primary]
 >
 > Repeat this step as necessary according to the number of accounts you have.
-You can order new ones using the `Order accounts`{.action} button.
+You can order new ones using the `Actions`{.action} button and next click `Order accounts`{.action} .
 >

 ![Add an account](images/first-steps-hosted-exchange-add-account.png){.external}

 ### Step 5: Use your email addresses

 Once you have configured your accounts, you can now start using them.
-To do this, OVH offers the **Outlook Web Application** (OWA) webmail app.
+To do this, OVHcloud offers the **Outlook Web Application** (OWA) webmail app.
 You can access this via the following address: <https://ex.mail.ovh.ca/>.
 To log in, enter your email address credentials.
 If you require any assistance using OWA, please refer to our documentation via this link: <https://docs.ovh.com/ca/en/microsoft-collaborative-solutions/>.

 If you would like to configure your email address on an email client or device (e.g. a smartphone or tablet), please refer to our documentation via this portal: <https://docs.ovh.com/ca/en/microsoft-collaborative-solutions/>.
 To optimise the way you use your Exchange email address on an email client, ensure that it is compatible with the service.